WyattBlue/auto-editor/README.md

 Auto-Editor is a command line application program for automatically editing **video or audio**.
 It works by analyzing the video's audio to detect when a section needs to be cut or kept in, then it runs a subprocess called ffmpeg to create the new video.

-## New in 20w26b!
+## New in 20w27a!
- * Get basic facts about the new edited video without waiting for potentially hours with the `--preview` flag.
- * FastVideo.py and FastVideoPlus.py now supports multiple audio tracks.
-You can also choose to cut by a specific track using `--cut_by_this_track`, and you can use `--keep_tracks_seperate` flag too.
- * Small optimzations made for all methods.
- * Fixed bug where FastVideoPlus.py did not give enough space for the new audio to take.
- * `--frame_quality` has now been removed.
-Instead, it will always choose the best quality automatically.
- * `--get_frame_rate` also known as `--get_auto_fps` has been removed.
-Getting specific info on videos is not the point of auto-editor, you can use FFmpeg like this instead. `ffmpeg -i example.mp4`
+ * Videos downloaded with youtube-dl are now named based on their URL.
+Thanks to @eykd for that update.
+ * fastVideo and fastVideoPlus now use python's tempfile system.
+ * Outdated documentation has been changed.

 ## Usage
 ### Minimal Example